xiexiaoy/eloqdoc/README.md

 ## Overview

-EloqDoc is a high-performance, elastic, distributed transactional document database with MongoDB compability.
+EloqDoc is a high-performance, elastic, distributed transactional document database with MongoDB API compability.
 Built on top of [Data Substrate](https://www.eloqdata.com/blog/2024/08/11/data-substrate), it leverages a decoupled storage and compute architecture to deliver fast scaling, ACID transaction support, and efficient resource utilization.

 EloqDoc eliminates the need for sharding components like `mongos` in MongoDB, offering a simpler, more powerful distributed database experience.
 It’s ideal for workloads requiring rapid scaling, high write throughput, and flexible resource management.